 The regional terrain is extraordinary in itself and varies from the Pacific coastline in the west to the Sonoran Desert in the east.
 Those who travel to the northeast will come across snow-capped mountains, while travelers who visit the south will find themselves just 15 minutes away from the Mexican border.

-This impressive landscape variety makes the city a top spot for outdoor activities that include: hiking, surfing, biking and sailing.
-Plus, the long list of family-friendly attractions - LEGOLAND, the San Diego Zoo, SeaWorld, the New Children's Museum - proves that San Diego has something for everyone.
+This impressive landscape variety makes the city a top spot for outdoor activities that include: hiking, surfing, biking, and sailing.
+Plus, the long list of family-friendly attractions, such as LEGOLAND, the San Diego Zoo, SeaWorld, and the New Children's Museum proves that San Diego has something for everyone.

 SeaWorld San Diego

 The Gaslamp Quarter